Iran–Pakistan border skirmishes

 A series of occasional skirmishes have occurred along the Iran–Pakistan border between Iran and Pakistan since 2014.
-Both countries have accused each other of funding militant groups against each other, particularly related to Baloch nationalism.
-Iran has accused Pakistan of sheltering and supporting groups such as Jaysh al-Adl, who actively engage in insurgency against the Iranian government.
+Both countries have sometimes accused each other of funding militant groups against each other, particularly related to Baloch nationalism.
+The skirmishes occur as part of the wider Insurgency in Balochistan.

+Iran had accused Pakistan of sheltering and supporting groups such as Jaysh al-Adl, who actively engage in insurgency against the Iranian government.
 On the other hand, Pakistan has accused Iran of sheltering and supporting groups such as the Balochistan Liberation Army (BLA) and Balochistan Liberation Front (BLF), who actively engage in Insurgency in Balochistan against the Pakistani government with the goal of creating an independent Balochistan.

 Despite these allegations, both countries have significantly cooperated with each other to combat Baloch militancy and ensure regional stability.

 Background

-Pahlavi Iran was the first nation to recognize Pakistan upon the latter's creation in August 1947, and both nations have historically enjoyed cordial relations.
+Pahlavi Iran was the first nation to recognize Pakistan upon the latter's independence in August 1947, and both nations have historically enjoyed cordial relations.
 During the Cold War, both nations were aligned with the United States against the Soviet Union and were part of mutual defence agreements such as the Central Treaty Organization.
 Iran also aided Pakistan in the latter's conflicts with India, supplying military equipment against India.
 For example, during the Indo-Pakistani war of 1971, Iran provided heavy military, moral, and diplomatic support to Pakistan, largely because it feared that a weak Pakistan would in turn encourage the rise of Baloch and Kurdish nationalism in Iran, ultimately destabilizing the country.
 Iran also provided substantial economic aid to Pakistan through its position as a rapidly developing country and one of the most powerful nations in the world.

 In the aftermath of the Iranian Revolution in 1979, relations between the two nations changed.
 Ideological differences from the fact that Iran is a predominantly Shia Islamic republic while Pakistan is a predominantly Sunni Islamic republic.
 Despite these differences, Iran and Pakistan continued to maintain a friendly relationship as Pakistan became one of the first nations in the world to recognize the new Iranian government and offered its moral and diplomatic support to Ruhollah Khomeini, Iran's first supreme leader.
 Pakistan also supported Iran during the Iran–Iraq War with military aid that was initially purposed for use by the Afghan mujahideen during the Soviet–Afghan War.